Fibrosis-Inflammation Lab

 Insights from Preclinical Models

-• Utility of the GAN DIO-MASH Model: The GAN DIO-MASH mouse, considered a modern standard model, accurately replicates biopsy-confirmed NASH, progressive fibrosis, and progression to HCC.
-It predicted the clinical efficacy of Resmetirom and Lanifibranor with high clinical translation accuracy.
+• Utility of the GAN DIO-MASH Model: The GAN DIO-MASH mouse is a widely used model that replicates biopsy-confirmed NASH, progressive fibrosis, and progression to HCC.
+Observations for Resmetirom and Lanifibranor have been retrospectively concordant with subsequent clinical outcomes (rather than constituting validated prospective predictive accuracy).

-• Mechanistic Differences: GLP-1 therapies exhibit a "fat disappearance-first" behavior, whereas Lanifibranor and Efruxifermin display a "fibrosis-parallel/first" behavior.
-This aligns with clinical observations where GLP-1s hold an overwhelming advantage in MASH resolution (fat/inflammation), while FGF21 and PPAR agonists surpass them in numerical fibrosis improvement rates.
+• Mechanistic Differences: GLP-1 therapies exhibit a "fat disappearance-first" behavior, whereas Lanifibranor and Efruxifermin display a "fibrosis-parallel" behavior.
+Clinically, GLP-1s show higher numbers for MASH resolution (fat/inflammation), while FGF21 and PPAR agonists show comparable or higher numerical fibrosis-improvement rates — but these comparisons are across separate trials with different designs and populations, not head-to-head.

 6. The "Lean MASH" Prospect and Development in Asia